onyilam/onyilam.github.io/about.md

 permalink: /about/
 ---

-I am a data scientist and economist, with a specific focus in NLP and causal inferences.
+I am a data scientist and economist, with a specialty in NLP and causal inferences.

 ### More Information